MLIR-China/mlir-playground/README.md

 Create & run your own mlir-opt C++ program.

-Using the built-in C++ editor, you can implement any feature you want.
+Using the built-in C++ editor, you have the freedom to implement anything that is possible with the framework.
 For example, you can write a pass and run it on some mlir input.
 All MLIR & LLVM libraries in the [LLVM codebase](https://github.com/llvm/llvm-project) are available to use immediately.

-To compile & run your program, hit the `Run` button above the editor.
+To compile & run your program, hit the `Run` button below the editor.
 This will compile your C++ program using clang & lld (compiled to web assembly and run in your browser), and execute the program with the user-provided MLIR input file.
 You can also edit the command line arguments before hitting `Run` to customize the run behavior.

-The output MLIR editor (read-only) will display the output dumped to `output.mlir`.
+The output MLIR editor will display the output.
 The Logging window will display any output to stdout/stderr during the entire compile & run phase of the C++ program.

+### Table-Driven Declarative Rewrite Rule (DRR)

+Declare your rewrite rules using DRR syntax and avoid all the C++ boilerplate.

+Under the "TableGen DRR" preset, you can define your own rewrite rules declaratively ([docs](https://mlir.llvm.org/docs/DeclarativeRewrites/)).
+This greatly reduces the amount of code needed to implement a transformation.

+For heavy users, two other tabs show more information that can be tweaked:
+- The "Generated" tab shows the generated C++ code for your rewrite patterns.
+This allows you to better understand how things work under the hood, and make sure the pattern you write matches what you expect the code to do.
+- The "Driver" tab shows the mlir-opt-like driver that is actually running the pattern.
+It is very similar to the preset code for "C++ Pattern".
+This allows you to further tweak how the rewrite pattern is actually run on the IR.

 ### Prebuilt Toy Binaries